ethereum/yellowpaper/README.md

 The paper comes as a single ``latex`` file ``Paper.tex``.
 The latest version is generally available as a PDF at https://ethereum.github.io/yellowpaper/paper.pdf or just [yellowpaper.io](http://yellowpaper.io/) .

-## This is not up-to-date

-This Yellow Paper does not include changes to Ethereum that have been made after [this commit, 759dcc, (after which this repository was branched from the Ethereum Foundation Yellow Paper repository, i.e. the latest shared commit in both repositories is this commit) on August 8 2017](https://github.com/jamesray1/yellowpaper/commit/759dccde49c3a1a457196665d1db06baba220bf0).
-See the ensuing discussion [here](https://gitter.im/ethereum/yellowpaper?at=5a4ad08e03838b2f2a5d350f), as well as [here](https://github.com/ethereum/yellowpaper/pull/262#issuecomment-355496755) to gain a better understanding of why the Yellow paper won't be maintained by the Ethereum Foundation.
-In short, it is because the copyright from Gavin Wood's repo isn't specified, which means that by default the work is under exclusive copyright.
-This creates too much uncertainty from the Ethereum Foundation so they don't want to risk it, which is reasonable.

 ## Releases
 For the Byzantium Hard Fork (of which the changes made by it are not included in this paper), refer to [here](https://web.archive.org/web/20171026151615/https://github.com/ethereum/EIPs#accepted-eips-planned-for-adoption-in-the-byzantium-metropolis-hard-fork), which is an archive link showing the Byzantium EIPs.
 Also, refer to [here](yellowpaper/Byzantium-Hard-Fork-changes.md) for a quick summary of Byzantium EIPs.
 For further changes, e.g. the Constantinople Hard Fork (TBA) and Serenity, refer to the [the finalized list of EIPs in the Ethereum EIPs repository](https://github.com/ethereum/EIPS#finalized-eips-standards-that-have-been-adopted).
 Note that [this is an archive link in case the EIPs list is changed in a way that does not breakdown EIPs into different releases, as is the case up until now.
 This archive link lists the deferred Constantinople EIPs](https://web.archive.org/web/20180103233351/https://github.com/ethereum/EIPS).
 For changes in the Homestead release, see [this EIP](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2.md).
 For more information about releases, see [here](https://github.com/ethereum/homestead-guide/blob/master/source/introduction/the-homestead-release.rst) (which has the latest changes) or [here](http://ethdocs.org/en/latest/introduction/the-homestead-release.html) (which doesn't have the latest changes as of January 8, 2018).